jchuong/jchuong.github.io/_posts/2015-12-26-pilot-metropolitan.md

 This makes the Metropolitan one of the best starter fountain pens which will always have a use even when the new fountain pen collector moves onto more expensive pens.

+I bought a two-pack of Metropolitans from [Massdrop](//massdrop.com), both in black (a bad idea) and in fine and medium nib.
+I lost the fine nib embarassingly but at least now I will always get the right pen.

 *Disclaimer*: I purchased this pen with my own money and was not compensated for this review.
+There are no referral links in this page.